david-adewoyin/Car_Price_Analysis_and_Prediction/README.md

 <img src="https://user-images.githubusercontent.com/57121852/213936600-c760ea7f-321c-4254-a88d-1ecc208e90e5.png" >

 ##  Model Building
-  Firstly, due to the sheer numbers of models and brands present, **target mean encoding** was used to encode them, while for the remaining categorical features, ordinal and one hot encoding was used as required.
+  Firstly, due to the sheer numbers of car models and brands present, **target mean encoding** was used to encode them, while for the remaining categorical features, ordinal and one hot encoding was used as required.
   Three different models were created and evaluated using Mean Absolute Error.

 ## Model Performance